-- " Maintain and repair City of Stonnington assets to extend their life and ensure greater long-term use. - Update policies and procedures to allow for extended use and prioritise products and materials that are proven to be durable, repairable and upgradable. - Support our community to share, exchange and sell second-hand products and keep items in use for as long as possible. - Support local businesses to a circular economy.
+- " Maintain and repair City of Stonnington assets to extend their life and ensure greater long-term use. - Update policies and procedures to allow for extended use and prioritise products and materials that are proven to be durable, repairable and upgradable. - Support our community to share, exchange and sell second-hand products and keep items in use for as long as possible. - Support local businesses to transition, grow and thrive within a circular economy.